kanors-emr/Veda-documentation/docs/source/pages/Run Manager.rst

 +++++++++++
 Properties
 +++++++++++
-which GAMS switches are to be employed for the run.
+Which GAMS switches are to be employed for the run.

 ++++++
 Cases